 The Hot spot settings group includes the following parameters:

-- Field— Hot spot analysis will be applied to the values of the field specified by Analysis field.
+• Field—Analysis will be applied to the values of the field specified by Analysis field.

-- Analysis field specifies the field that will be analyzed for clusters of high values (hot spots) and low values (cold spots).
+• Analysis field is the field that will be analyzed for clusters of high values (hot spots) and low values (cold spots).
+This parameter is available when Field is specified for Variable type.

-The options are as follows:- Fishnet cells—Point features will be aggregated within fishnet cells.
+• Fishnet cells—Point features will be aggregated within fishnet cells.

-- Hexagon cells—Point features will be aggregated within hexagon cells.
+• Hexagon cells—Point features will be aggregated within hexagon cells.

-- Polygon layer—Point features will be aggregated within polygon features specified by the Aggregation polygon layer.
+• Polygon layer—Point features will be aggregated within the polygon features specified by Aggregation polygon layer.

-- Cell size unit specifies the units of the Cell size.
-Supported units include feet, miles, meters, and kilometers.
+• Cell size unit is the units that will be used for the cell size.
+Supported units are feet, miles, meters, and kilometers.

-- Distance band is a numeric value that defines the distance from a target feature that will be included in a target feature's neighborhood.
+• Distance band is a numeric value that defines the distance from a target feature that will be included in a target feature's neighborhood.
 All of the features that fall within the distance band will be included in the target feature's neighborhood.
 The entire neighborhood will be analyzed to determine whether the target feature is a statistically significant hot or cold spot.

 Result layer